PUL to play a critical role in newly awarded NEH grant

 Reconstructing the lost archives of an 18th-century Spanish-Philippine library will now be possible with funding from the National Endowment for the Humanities (NEH).

 On Jan.
-11, 2022, Princeton University and the School of Arts and Sciences (SOAS) University of London were awarded a $480,000 grant from NEH/AHRC New Directions for Digital Scholarship in Cultural Institutions program, a joint initiative between NEH and the U.K.’s Arts and Humanities Research Council to advance digital scholarship at museums, libraries, and archives.
+11, 2022, Princeton University and the SOAS University of London were awarded a $480,000 grant from NEH/AHRC New Directions for Digital Scholarship in Cultural Institutions program, a joint initiative between NEH and the U.K.’s Arts and Humanities Research Council to advance digital scholarship at museums, libraries, and archives.

 The grant will fund the digital humanities project, titled “The Library of the Convent of San Pablo (Manila, 1762).”
 The project seeks to virtually reconstruct the library’s materials as close to how the archives might have been in 1762 before the British siege of Manila.
 During the siege the repository of more than 1,500 rare manuscripts, maps, and early printed materials relating to the Philippines and other regions of Asia were seized and auctioned off, subsequently scattering them across three continents.

 At Princeton, the project will be led by Associate Professor of Spanish and Portuguese Christina Lee, faculty Co-director, and Assistant University Librarian for Research Services, Anu Vedantham, librarian Co-director.
 At SOAS University of London, the project will be led by Research Fellow in the South East Asia Section Cristina Martinez-Juan, Principal Investigator.